Richardson Rock Ranch

-Located 50 miles away from Bend, Richardson’s Rock Ranch have been known among rock lovers since 1975.
-This family-owned business is a working cattle ranch, but it is the best known for its several thunderegg beds.
+Located 50 miles away from Bend, Richardson's Rock Ranch has been known among rock lovers since 1975.
+This family-owned business operates as a working cattle ranch but is best known for its several thunderegg beds.

 Beyond the Rocks: Exploring the Area

-Famous Priday Polka Dot Agate Mine is located 14 miles away of the ranch.
-The mine is known for its agates with unique polka-dot pattern of contrasting colors and large thunder eggs.
+The famous Polka Dot Agate Mine is located 14 miles away from the ranch.
+The mine is known for its agates with a unique polka-dot pattern of contrasting colors and large thunder eggs.

-Cove Palisades State Park and Lake Billy Chinook, situated just 27 miles to the southwest, is a great place for fishing, boating, swimming, and hiking.
+About 27 miles to the southwest, Cove Palisades State Park surrounds Lake Billy Chinook, situated just 27 miles to the southwest.
+The lake is a great place for fishing, boating, swimming, and hiking.

-Venture 37 miles south of the ranch, and you'll discover, Smith Rock State Park, a natural wonder in the heart of the Oregon high desert.
-This park boasts a prominent ridge with the highest promontory at 3,200 feet, providing a captivating backdrop over the Crooked River Canyon and making it a popular destination for rock climbers worldwide.
+Travel 37 miles south of the ranch, and you will reach Smith Rock State Park, a spectacular natural landmark in the heart of the Oregon high desert.
+The park features dramatic cliffs and a prominent ridge rising to about 3,200 feet, overlooking the Crooked River Canyon and attracting rock climbers from around the world.

-Heading 38 miles south along Highway US 97, Peter Skene Ogden Wayside is a breathtaking 300-foot-deep canyon within the Crooked River Gorge.
-The wayside offers an impressive panorama, complete with walking trails featuring interpretive panels, picturesque picnic areas, and even opportunities for the thrill of bungee jumping.
+About 38 miles south along U.S. Route 97, the scenic Peter Skene Ogden Wayside offers breathtaking views of the 300-foot-deep Crooked River Gorge.
+The viewpoint features walking paths with interpretive panels, scenic picnic areas, and even opportunities for bungee jumping.

-For those seeking a remote hot spring oasis tucked away in the high desert, Kah-Nee-Ta Resort & Spa, awaits just 35 miles to the northwest.
+For a remote hot spring escape in the high desert, Kah-Nee-Ta Resort & Spa is located about 35 miles to the northwest.

 Richardson’s Rock Ranch | Facts